Beijing Daily: History

 When the People's Liberation Army occupied Beijing, all the Kuomintang and private newspapers were forced to close or taken over by the Communist authorities.
 The initial organ of the Beijing Party Committee was Beiping Jiefang Bao (Beiping Liberation News), but this soon ceased publication because many journalists had to move southward with the army.
 The committee felt it was necessary to create a new party newspaper, so preparatory work started in March 1951.
 In 1952, Fan Jin came from Tianjin, and was appointed as the director of the Beijing Daily preparatory group.
 On October 1 of the same year, publication of Beijing Daily started.

 The paper's header was inscribed by Mao Zedong, who wrote the title with his calligraphy for the masthead in September 1952 when requested to do so by the editors, which was considered a tremendous honor.
 The inaugural issue was released on 1 October 1952, to correspond with the third anniversary of the founding of the People's Republic of China.
-It was drafted by Liao Mosha, then Head of the Propaganda Department of the CCP's Beijing committee, and edited by Mayor Peng Zhen.
+It was drafted by Liao Mosha, then Head of the Publicity Department of the CCP's Beijing committee, and edited by Mayor Peng Zhen.
 When its publication started, it lacked articles to receive, many contents were identical to those in People's Daily.
 At a conference held on October 16, Peng Zhen advocated to publish shorter and more local articles.
 Shortly afterwards, a labor strike broke out, Beijing Daily fought a successful propaganda campaign.
 From then, the newspaper became popular among workers in Beijing.
 As with other Chinese publications of the time, the layout of Beijing Daily was heavily influenced by the Soviet press, with simple language used to accommodate the lack of education among the populace.
 Additionally, the paper contained many visual representations, with photographs, cartoons, lianhuanhua and other depictions, and several established artists such as Li Hua would provide artwork for the paper.